abarbosa94/personal_blog/_posts/2020-09-19-Distilling-BERT.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 id="Embedding-Representation">Embedding Representation<a class="anchor-link" href="#Embedding-Representation"> </a></h2><p>The authors would like to make BERT to perform well in different downstream tasks such as <em>binary and multi lablel classification</em>; <em>language modeling</em>; <em>question and answering</em>; <em>named entity recognition</em>; <em>etc</em>.
 Therefore, they said the following:</p>
 <blockquote><p>our input representation is able to unambiguously represent both a single sentence and a pair of sentences
-(e.g., h Question, Answeri) in one token sequence.
+(e.g., h Question, Answer) in one token sequence.
 Throughout this work, a “sentence” can be an arbitrary span of contiguous text, rather than an actual linguistic sentence.
 A “sequence” refers to the input token sequence to BERT, which may be a single sentence or two sentences packed together</p>
 </blockquote>
 <p>In order to perform and create the sentence embeddings, <a href="https://arxiv.org/abs/1609.08144">WordPiece tokenize is applied</a>.
 Then, besides adding [CLS] token, pairs of sentence (e.g. sentence <em>A</em> and <em>B</em>) are concatenated into a single sentence, being separated with a special token [SEP] (e.g. <em>A</em> [SEP] <em>B</em>).
-Then, a learned embedding <a href="#Next-Sentence-Prediction">explained in NSP section</a> that indicates if the token becomes to either A or B is also add to the token representation.
 Then:</p>
 <blockquote><p>For a given token, its input representation is constructed by summing the corresponding token, segment, and position embeddings.</p>
 </blockquote>